Bachelor degree // Study in English

 Tuition: Price for registration is DKK 7,500.
 Each unit costs DKK 5,000 (8 units in total).
 The research project costs DKK 12,500.
 The total price is DKK 60,000.

-The bachelor in International Business is a part-time and international programme, offered by Leeds Beckett University (subject to approval) in co-operation with IBA International Business Academy in Kolding, and is 100% via e-learning.
+The bachelor in international business is a part-time and international programme, offered by Leeds Beckett University in co-operation with IBA International Business Academy in Kolding, and is 100% via e-learning.
 It is a top-up programme that corresponds to the third year of a full-time bachelor and builds on top of two year programmes like the Danish AP degrees or the British DipHE or HND programmes.

 Choosing an e-learning programme gives you maximum freedom and flexibility during your studies.
 The classes are a combination of live online seminars and teaching via our digital platform.
 All seminars are recorded, so you can watch them regardless of time and place.